 Relevancy

 It is in this setting that community organizing is finding new traction.
 The laws and programs for addressing poverty and marginalization in Rio are internationally recognized as some of the most progressive.
-Unfortunately, residents rarely see the affects of that.
-They have given up waiting because while they wait they watch their communities and children get left behind.
+Unfortunately, residents rarely see the effects of that.
+They have given up waiting because, while they wait, they watch their communities and children get left behind.

 Catalytic Communities (CatComm), an organization with the goal of empowering favela residents and amplifying their voice both in Rio and abroad, knows the amazing things that favelas and their leaders have already accomplished.
 They are seeking to provide tools and resources to residents so they can be more effective in reaching their goals.
 Having already offered short training courses in Social Media and Gentrification, they are hoping to offer a course in Community Organizing to community leaders in the favelas.

-My research question is, what would be the ideal course content and structure for a training course on Community Organizing put on by Catalytic Communities?
+My research question is “What would be the ideal course content and structure for a training course on Community Organizing put on by Catalytic Communities?”
 The course would be offered to people who are already leaders in their respective communities and are seeking to improve their leadership and the way their community works together.
 Thus, the answer to this question is based on research of current community organizing training courses for grassroots leaders, current and historical community organizing practices in Rio de Janeiro, current needs of community leaders in Rio de Janeiro’s favelas, and resources available within Rio for community organizers.

 Community Context

-Overall, Brazil has a population of about 200 million people, with the Rio de Janeiro metropolitan area holding 11.8 million people, and 6.3 million in formal city of Rio de Janeiro (CIA, 2013; IGBE, 2013).
+Overall, Brazil has a population of about 200 million people, with the Rio de Janeiro metropolitan area having 11.8 million people, and 6.3 million in the formal city of Rio de Janeiro (CIA, 2013; IGBE, 2013).
 There are 197 formally recognized favelas (UPP Social, n.d.).
-However, the number of favelas residents has consistently been debated.
+However, the number of favela residents has consistently been debated.
 Resident distrust of city organizations blocks the government from properly conducting a census.
-Various resident’s associations have conducted cense in their favelas, but those numbers are not recognized by the city as legitimate and thus not gathered in any single location for research purposes.
+Various residents’ associations have conducted censuses in their favelas, but those numbers are not recognized by the city as legitimate and thus not gathered in any single location for research purposes.

-Understanding favelas in Rio requires at least basic knowledge on the Pacifying Police Units (UPP).
-A new military police unit created in 2008, their commission was to bring peace to favelas long run by drug gangs (UPP, n.d.).
+Understanding favelas in Rio requires at least basic knowledge of the Pacifying Police Units (UPP).
+As a new military police unit created in 2008, their commission was to bring peace to favelas long run by drug gangs (UPP, n.d.).
 Where drug traffickers used to walk around favelas with large guns, now police officers do.
-Having lived in a favelas myself for the last 18 months, most residents agree that overall quality of life goes up in the favelas with the arrival of the UPP, but they also create a different set of problems.
-Understanding the UPPs is not the objective of this paper, but it is important to recognize that the affect they have on community organizing in the 38 favelas where they are currently installed.
+Having lived in a favela myself for the last 18 months, I can say that most residents agree that overall quality of life goes up in the favelas with the arrival of the UPP, but they also create a different set of problems.
+Understanding the UPPs is not the objective of this paper, but it is important to recognize the effect they have on community organizing in the 38 favelas where they are currently installed.
 This topic will be discussed in more detail at the end of the chapter about the history of community organizing in Brazil.

 Context Variations